Strategy Execution Done Right

 Dissecting a Strategy

-Good strategy execution requires that their employees have discipline, and this is achieved through setting detailed and doable tasks to move the strategy from paper into action.
-To achieve a goal, a strategy needs to be created through a plan that can be followed.
+Effective and successful strategy execution requires that their employees have discipline, and this is achieved through setting detailed and doable tasks to move the company strategy from paper into action.
+To achieve strategic goals, a strategy needs to be created through a strategic plan that can be followed.

 Creation of the Strategy